-18. A player in possession of the ball while it is in play may handball it by holding it in one hand and knocking it with the clenched fist of the other arm.
+18. A player in possession of the ball while it is in play may handball it by holding it clearly in one hand and knocking it with the other hand.

 HOW PLAYER MAY BE BROUGHT DOWN.

 19. A player, when running with the ball or standing still with the ball, can be fairly met by an opponent and brought down by the use of the hip, shoulder, chest, arms, open hands, or arms crossed with open palms.